YouTube TV has been my #1 pick for people who want to cut the cable TV cord and still watch their favorite channels.

 I mentioned earlier that YouTube TV has no DVR fees.
 That’s because you don’t use a physical DVR with the service.
 You still get a DVR – it’s just in the cloud.

-With just a click, you can record shows, movies, games and events to watch on your schedule.
+With just a click, YouTube TV lets you record shows, movies, games and events to watch on your schedule.

 If you set a recording for a series, YouTube TV is going to record all episodes — new episodes and reruns.
 There’s no way to record or delete a single episode if it’s a series.